mudigosa/Marketing-Banking-Camapaign/README.md

 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

 ## <a name="Models">Models</a>
 Among the machine learning models that were tested on this particular dataset, I have predicted y using different models such as SVM, Random Forest and Logistic Regression.
-The ac
-Output:

-We have to predict if the client will subscribe a term deposit or not (variable y).

 ## <a name="results">Results</a>

 Business decision usually provides a better context for deciding how many False Positives vs. False Negatives are acceptable.The accuracy of 89 percent is reached and implemented using Logistic Regression.